 In addition, she has sat as non-executive member on boards in the financial sector, among which the Athens Derivatives Exchange, and state-owned enterprises.
 Also, she has served as member of several government committees: Development Min for the revision of Company Law, ministries of Employment, Finance, Interiors’, and the Hellenic Capital Market Commission for the revision of CG legislation.

-Leda Condoyanni was born in 1961 and holds a Ph.D. in Finance and an M.A. in Accounting and Finance, Lancaster University, UK.
+Leda Condoyanni holds a Ph.D. in Finance and an M.A. in Accounting and Finance, Lancaster University, UK.

 Born in Athens in 1981.
 He studied Architecture in the University of Florence and then journalism in Athens.